Selenoyl fluoride: Formation

-Selenoyl fluoride can be formed by the action of warm fluorosulfonic acid on barium selenate or selenic acid.
-SeO_{3} + SeF_{4} can give this gas along with other oxyfluorides.
+Barium selenate can be used in place of the selenic acid.

+Treatment of SeO_{3} with SeF_{4} give this gas along with other oxyfluorides.

 Reactions

-Selenoyl fluoride is more reactive than its analogon sulfuryl fluoride.
-It is easier to hydrolyse and to reduce.
-It may react violently upon contact with ammonia.
+Selenoyl fluoride is more reactive than its lighter homologue sulfuryl fluoride.
+It hydrolyzes more easily.
+It is a strong oxidant.
+It reacts violently with ammonia, for example.
+It attacks glass.

-Selenoyl fluoride reacting with xenon difluoride gives FXeOSeF_{5}.
+Selenoyl fluoride reacte with xenon difluoride to give FXeOSeF_{5}.